junwatu/sprn/How-to-make-a-release-note.md

 # How To Make A Release Note Page

-## Fork and Clone The Documentation Repo
+## Fork or Clone The Documentation Repo

 ```sh
 git clone https://github.com/roqtech/documentation.git